 The officers to be elected are:

-Three Trustees: Two to each serve a 4-year term and one to serve a 2-year term;
+Three Trustees: Each serve a 4-year term;

 General Municipal Election and Voter Information

 The Fraser Town Hall 153 Fraser Avenue, is the primary ballot drop-off location.
-Ballots may be mailed
+Ballots may be mailed.

 NOTE: Due to Colorado State HB 13-1303 Electors are no longer listed as having a Permanent Mail-In Voter Status in the County's Voter Registration List.
 This took effect on July 1, 2013.